|Program||Bachelor of Science in Applied Biology|

 |Major||Applied Animal Biology|

 Bryna Turk is an undergraduate student in the Applied Biology program.
 Bryna applied to the Faculty of Land and Food Systems at UBC because she appreciated the Faculty's "efforts to drive change" and she wanted to make a difference too!
-As an LFS Student Ambassador, Bryna gets to share her experience with prospective students who are interested in applying to LFS in the future.
+As an LFS Learning Outreach Coordinator, Bryna gets to share her experience with prospective students who are interested in applying to LFS in the future.

 What are three adjectives that describe you?